ForeBoard Home

 Team A wins the hole by 11 points (56 minus 45).

 That's the entire base game.
 The lower team-number wins; the difference is the points.
-Run the math hole by hole, and the team with most points when the round is over gets free beers, cash, to name the losers' next child, etc. You get the idea.
+Run the math hole by hole.
+You decide the stakes.

-Most groups play for a fixed dollar value per point. $0.25 per point keeps it civil; $1 per point turns a casually bad hole into a significant emotional event.
-Calibrate to your group's tolerance.
+Many play for a fixed dollar value per point — $0.25 per point keeps it civil; $1 per point turns a casually bad hole into a significant emotional event.

 The three Vegas variations ForeBoard supports